-There are a few exams that require the use of special equipment for the exam administration [refer to page 35 of the 2017-18 AP Coordinator's Manual].
-For those of you who are proctoring these exams, I strongly suggest that you become familiar with the equipment and the instructions before exam day.
+There are a few exams that require the use of special equipment for the exam administration [refer to page 35 in Part 2 of the 2019-20 AP Coordinator's Manual].
+For those of you who are proctoring these exams, you must become familiar with the equipment and the instructions before exam day.

-Music Theory, Spanish Literature and Culture, and French, German, Italian, and Spanish Language and Culture
+AP French, German, Italian, and Spanish Language and Culture, Spanish Literature and Culture, and Music Theory